History of Deebo Samuel in Timeline

 2018: Successful College Season

-During the 2018 season, Deebo Samuel recorded 882 receiving yards and 11 touchdowns, with a standout performance against Clemson, catching 10 passes for 210 yards and three touchdowns.
-He then chose not to participate in the 2018 Belk Bowl.
+In the 2018 season, Deebo Samuel recorded 882 receiving yards and 11 touchdowns.
+His best game was against Clemson, where he had 10 receptions for 210 yards and three touchdowns.
+He chose not to play in the 2018 Belk Bowl.

 2019: Drafted by the 49ers